 is a Guest Researcher in the Dosimetry Group of the Ionizing Radiation and Biomedical Physics Division at the National Institute of Standards and Technology (NIST).
 He joined NIST (then the National Bureau of Standards) in 1962.
 Working with Martin Berger, he co-developed one of the first Monte-Carlo calculations for coupled electron-photon transport to be applied in the energy of interest in medical physics and space-radiation effects.
 In addition to the development of mathematical methods and techniques for calculation of the transport of ionizing radiation through extended media, his career has focused heavily on the development and critical evaluation of pertinent cross-section information for photon, electron, positron, proton, and alpha-particle interactions with matter.

 His algorithms and radiation-interaction data are used in nearly all current Monte-Carlo calculations for radiation transport.
 In nearly 200 publications, he has addressed various application areas in the radiological sciences, including, theoretical dosimetry, response of radiation detectors, auroral physics, space-radiation shielding, and radiation-source characterization.
 He served as the Director of the NIST Photon and Charged-Particle Data Center from 1988 until 2010.
 In 1994 he became Leader of the Radiation Interactions and Dosimetry Group, NIST Ionizing Radiation Division, responsible for the U.S. national measurement standards for the dosimetry of ionizing radiation (gamma rays, x rays, electrons, etc.), from which he retired in 2010.
 He has served on numerous national and international committees and advisory bodies.
-In 1997 he was elected to the International Commission on Radiation Units and Measurements (ICRU) on which he served until 2012, and remains the ICRU Scientific Editor and an active consultant.
+In 1997 he was elected to the International Commission on Radiation Units and Measurements (ICRU) on which he served until 2012.
 In 1998 he was elected to NCRP.

 Among other awards, he received the Department of Commerce Bronze Medal in 1983, their Silver Medal in 1999, was elevated to a Fellow of the American Association of Physicists in Medicine in 2009, was inducted as a NIST Distinguished Scientist in 2012, and in 2014 received the Randall S. Caswell Award for Distinguished Achievement in the Field of Ionizing Radiation Measurements and Standards from the Council on Ionizing Radiation Measurements and Standards.